pewpewlive/ppl-utils/README.md

 ## Requirements

-You need a PC with Windows, macOS, or Linux.
+You need a computer with Windows, macOS, or Linux.
 You currently can't use a phone or tablet.

 ## Getting started